 Adjust airflow after installation to obtain an air temperature rise within the range specified on the unit rating plate at the required external static pressure.

-The tested minimum and maximum range of static pressure for the H3 is 0.4 - 7.5 mmHg [0.2 - 4.0 inH2O].
-The maximum supply air temperature is 60°C (140°F).
-The minimum allowable air temperature entering the gas heater is -40 °C (-40°F).
+The tested minimum and maximum range of static pressure for the V3 is 0.4 - 7.5 mmHg [0.2 - 4.0 inH2O].
+The maximum supply air temperature is 60° C (140° F).

 Table 20 - Electric Heating Capacities